teicee/YOURLS-AuthMgrPlus/README.md

 YOURLS-AuthMgrPlus
 =====================

-This plugin manages essential YOURLS funtions and seperates user data with role-based access controls (RBAC).
+This plugin manages essential YOURLS functions and separates user data with role-based access controls (RBAC).
 With access controls enabled, you can safely delegate access to the admin pages and API while keeping link data private.
 You share an installation, log on, add a link, and nobody else sees it.

 Features
 --------